 As part of the funding agreement, HEE local offices are responsible for leading the recruitment for ACFs and CLs in partnership with the universities and NHS organisations in their area and must ensure that research time is protected.
-HEE local offices also provide monitoring information to NIHR TCC, which is responsible for providing national strategic oversight as well as monitoring at a national level and evaluation of the IAT Programme.
+HEE local offices provide monitoring information to NIHR Academy, which is responsible for providing national strategic oversight, monitoring, and evaluation of the IAT Programme.

 Each medical and dental school must provide a formal taught Research Training Programme (RTP) to all ACFs, which aims to provide NIHR ACFs with generic research training.
 For each ACF there must be a clear and personalised academic training plan that articulates with the clinical training plan.

 Each ACF will have a timetable that establishes protected time for research and taught modules (day and/or block release).
 The balance of clinical and academic training periods should be designed to meet overall training goals.
 It is recommended that each ACF should be seen by their academic supervisor at least monthly.